 If You Don’t Know Your Ideal CBD Dosage

-Start With a Low Dose
+Start With A Lower Dose

 Unless otherwise directed, start your CBD dosage journey off slowly.
 Start by taking 25mg a day and stick with this regimen for a week to make sure your body can tolerate CBD and you don’t experience any unwanted side effects.

-If after a week’s time a 25mg dose does not have the desired effect, try increasing your CBD dosage by 5mg per week until you experience desired effects.
+If after a week’s time, a 25mg dose does not have the desired effect, try increasing your CBD dosage by 5mg per week until you experience desired effects.

 Is It Possible to Take Too Much CBD?